A spherical balloon is being deflated for 45 seconds45~\text... | Channels for Pearson+

 The Chain Rule: Videos & Practice Problems

 A spherical balloon is being deflated for .
-The volume V, in in3, of the balloon after deflation starts is given by V=34π(3−15t)3, for .
-Determine the time at which the volume is decreasing fastest.
-What is the value of at this time?
+The volume , in , of the balloon after deflation starts is given by , for .
+Find the rate at which the volume is decreasing at time .

 A spherical balloon is being deflated for .
-The volume V, in in3, of the balloon after deflation starts is given by V=34π(3−15t)3, for .
-Determine the time at which the volume is decreasing fastest.
-What is the value of at this time?
+The volume , in , of the balloon after deflation starts is given by , for .
+Find the rate at which the volume is decreasing at time .